 Part of our role is to educate children and young people on how to keep themselves safe, either online, using mobile technology as well as to understand what is considered abuse.

 Children, parents and staff are encouraged to report any concerns they may have about safety and welfare to the safeguarding team.
 Children will be taken seriously if they seek help from a member of staff.
 Students may be referred for additional bespoke support from external agencies who work closely with the academy.
-Cathedral academy will endeavour to work in partnership with parents at all times, where appropriate, to inform them of additional support required or accessed for their child.
+Trinity Academy Cathedral will endeavour to work in partnership with parents at all times, where appropriate, to inform them of additional support required or accessed for their child.

 If you have any concerns relating to any student in our academy please contact one of the designated members of the safeguarding team.